mikeekeghe/expense/README.md

 ## Prerequisites

-    • Knowledge of Basic ES6 JavaScript or typescript
+    * Knowledge of Basic ES6 JavaScript or typescript

-    • A Text Editor (Atom/VS Code, or anyone anyone actually)
+    * A Text Editor (Atom/VS Code, or anyone anyone actually)

-    • A tiny bit of React Know how
+    * A tiny bit of React Know how

-    • Node (versions 12.8 and above)
+    * Node (versions 12.8 and above)

-    • Expo App downloaded from AppStore or Google Play Store
+    * Expo App downloaded from AppStore or Google Play Store

-    • Internet
+    * Internet

-    • API server (I used an API hosted on heroku)
+    * API server (I used an API hosted on heroku)

 # License

-    MIT License.
+Code for the ExpensTracker App is distributed under the [MIT Open source license](https://opensource.org/licenses/MIT).